UAE employers focusing on diversity hiring, say HR headhunters

 The private firm was found guilty of evading Emiratisation targets by appointing nationals in fictitious roles

-Recruitment firms in the say that an increasing number of organisations are stressing on demographic diversity while hiring.
+Recruitment firms report that an increasing number of organisations are stressing on demographic diversity while hiring.
 The headhunters also believe that it was about time companies in the country included 'cultural competency training' to improve the efficiency of employees in a multicultural workplace.

 The firms add that given the UAE’s position as an emerging leader in the Middle East, the need for diversity hiring has never been more crucial.